-In 1999, DOE gave the Y-12 Radiological Control Dosimetry Department permission to use the ICRP Publication 66 (1994) lung model for estimating intakes and doses received by personnel.
-Prior to this, the ICRP-30 (1979) lung model was used from 1989-1999.
+this, the ICRP-30 (1979) lung model was used from 1989-1999.
 The ICRP 66 (1994) report includes a considerably more detailed respiratory tract model than ICRP-30 (1979).
 The default material assumptions recommended in ICRP-66 (1994) more closely reflect those observed at Y-12.

-A number of Y-12 studies has been conducted in an attempt to better characterize the work area with regard to material solubility at Y-12 using the Dose 66 Code.
+A number of Y-12 studies have been conducted in an attempt to better characterize the work area with regard to material solubility at Y-12 using the Dose 66 Code.
 These studies include a three month investigation using participants from various areas during October to December 1999, recalculation of solubility of 1999 incident investigations, and a review of the 2000 incident investigation.
 The results of these studies have been combined and are given in Table 2.9-2.